 Disconnect Gas Line: Carefully disconnect the gas line from the dryer.
 Use two wrenches: one to hold the gas valve steady and another to loosen the connector.

-Cap Gas Line: Have a gas rated cap ready to cap off the line if gas leaks are detected.
+Cap Gas Line: Have a gas rated cap ready to cap off the line if gas leaks are detected or if the appliance will be disconnected for an extended period of time.

 Ventilation Duct Disconnection: